Air - SCFM versus ACFM and ICFM

 The SCFM - Standard Cubic Feet per Minute - determines the weight of air to fixed or "Standard" conditions.
 There are several definitions of SCFM.
-The most common used in the United States is with "sea-level" properties:
+The most common used in the United States is with the "sea-level" properties:

 Europeans normally use one ata and 0 oC as SCFM.

-Unfortunately, real life "actual conditions" are seldom "standard conditions".
+Real life "actual conditions" are seldom "standard conditions".
 When

-Actual air volume flow is often termed ACFM - Actual Cubic Feet per Minute.
+The actual air volume flow is often termed ACFM - Actual Cubic Feet per Minute.

 of the actual air.

-The conversion from SCFM to ACFM can be expressed as
+The conversion from SCFM to ACFM can be expressed

 ACFM = SCFM [Pstd / (Pact - Psat Φ)](Tact / Tstd) (1)

 SCFM = Standard Cubic Feet per Minute